JuKnrd/TENSOAP-FAST/README.md

 # Use

-In order to use this code, the first thing needed is a model produced using SOAPFAST.
+In order to use this code, the first thing needed is a model produced using TENSOAP.
 There are a couple of requirements:

 1. Power spectra should be sparsified on spherical harmonic components.
 This means that there will be two files, with names like `PS_fps.npy` and `PS_Amat.npy` providing sparsification details.
 2. Power spectra should also be sparsified over environments.
 There will be a single sparsified power spectra, with a name like `PS.npy`